apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 ### void transform(Row row, PointCollector collector) throws Exception

-You need to implement this method when you specify the strategy of UDF to read the original data as `RowByRowAccessStrategy`.
+When you specify in the beforeStart method that the UDF's policy for reading the raw data is `RowByRowAccessStrategy`, you need to implement this method and add logic to the method for processing the raw data.

 This method processes the raw data one row at a time.
 The raw data is input from `Row` and output by `PointCollector`.
 You can output any number of data points in one `transform` method call.
 It should be noted that the type of output data points must be the same as you set in the `beforeStart` method, and the timestamps of output data points must be strictly monotonically increasing.